 Relate: How rebellious were you during your teen years?
 I have to say that I am just as guilty as pretty much everybody else who ever lived through this stage of life.
-At the time I didn’t think much of it but now that I occasionally hear a sarcastic “whatever” being used at me, it bugs me to no end.
+At the time I didn’t think much using it myself but now that I occasionally hear a sarcastic “whatever” being used at me, it bugs me to no end.
 Have you ever used it?
-It is the one word argument ender that wins nothing.
+It is the one-word argument ender that wins nothing.
 Seriously.
 Whatever.

 When someone throws a “whatever” my way, there’s this urge deep down to say something along the lines of, “No. You’re not convinced.
 Stay right here and hash this thing out until I’ve managed to convince you.”
 But then again, if they did stay there and we are getting nowhere in this conversation, and I have other things on my agenda, I just might be tempted to throw out a “whatever” of my own.
 It is an argument ender that allows me to hold on to my ever-so-sinful pride.

 React: God, pre-empted Jeremiah’s potential use of the word.
 Jeremiah complained that He was too young and God came right back at him with what sounds to me an awful lot like a typical “parent” response.
 “Don’t say you are too young.
 You’re gonna go wherever I send you.
 You’re gonna say whatever I tell you.
 I’ve spoken and that’s the end of it.”
 It sounds a bit like, “I put this food before you, you’re gonna eat it and you’re gonna like it.
 End of story.”